 In addition, his title track, ‘OPEN THE HEAVENS’, was selected by Maranatha as one of the Top 25 Gospel Songs of 2012.
 In 2014 his single ‘GOD IS’ soared to the top of Billboard Gospel charts.
 Both ‘KEEP ME’ and ‘GOD IS’ were listed as part of BILLBOARD’S Top Gospel Songs of the Year of 2013 and 2014.

 Patrick is also owner of his own graphic design business, Oilonit Graphics, and became a Stellar Award winner for his design of Tamela Mann’s ‘Best Days’ album featuring her RIAA platinum hit ‘Take Me To The King’.

 In 2014, Patrick was the recipient of the the City of Montgomery, AL Gospel Praise Awards ‘LIFETIME DREAM AWARD’ for his achievements thus far in gospel music.

 In 2015 Patrick overcame a life-altering diagnosis of kidney cancer.
 That experience propelled him into a deeper and more intimate relationship with Christ.
 Following that year, he was faced with the unexpected loss of his greatest influence, his mother, again causing him to dig deeper into his faith and fellowship with God.
 After a few years of a series of tumultuous circumstances, he believed God was, once again, calling him to release music from his place of brokenness to declare with conviction that ‘GOD IS ABLE’.
-His plans are to release the single ‘GOD IS ABLE’ in the fall of 2019 and a full album to follow in 2020.
+He just released the single ‘GOD IS ABLE’ in and a full album to follow mid 2020.